kleeedolinux/SolVM/BENCHMARK.md

 **Function Calls:**
 Executing the recursive `fib(20)` function, which involves a significant number of function calls, took an average of **1.54ms**.
 The timings for this test showed more variability, ranging from **1.00ms** to **2.04ms**.
 This relatively fast execution for a recursive task demonstrates that Lua function call overhead within SolVM is low.
 Efficient function dispatch is key for structuring complex applications and for algorithms that naturally lend themselves to recursion.
-*(Note: The raw iteration output for Function Calls appeared to be missing or misaligned in the provided snippet.
-The summary values are used here, and the iterations for Function Calls are inferred from the anomalous "Iteration 5: 1.11ms" and the summary data.)*

 **String Operations:**
 Concatenating "test" with an iterator 10,000 times to form a long string averaged **101.83ms**, with a range from **96.00ms** to **111.90ms**.
 This operation is notably slower than the others, which is typical for string concatenation in many scripting languages that use immutable strings.
 Each concatenation likely creates a new string object, leading to memory allocation and copying overhead.
 For performance-critical sections involving extensive string building, alternative strategies (like using a table of strings and `table.concat` at the end, if available and idiomatic within SolVM's provided Lua environment) might be considered.